History of the School

 In 1973 the State University System completed A Study of Florida's Future Need for Architects that concluded that the state would need more than twice the number of professional architects the two schools then existing in Florida could produce.
 Since the Board of Regents (BOR) had no control over the private University of Miami and the program at the University of Florida was considered too large to expand further, a new school of architecture at one of the other eight universities was proposed.

 At the same time, the 1974 version of Florida's Plan for Equalizing Educational Opportunity in Public Higher Education was completed.
-This document, along with the Federal Equalizing Educational Plan of 1974, called for increasing the number of black students in the eight state universities, which were traditionally white schools, and for increasing the number of non-black students at the traditionally black Florida A&M University.
-The establishment of a professional school that historically attracts very few other-than-white males provided a solution to both the desegregation of FAMU and the need to educate more architects to practice in the state.
-Consequently, the School of Architecture (SOA) at Florida A&M University (FAMU) was opened in September 1975 under the leadership of Dean Richard Chalmers from the State University of New York at Buffalo.
+This document, along with the Federal Equalizing Educational Plan of 1974, called for increasing the number of Black students in the eight state universities, which were traditionally White schools, and for increasing the number of non-Black students at the traditionally black Florida A&M University.
+The establishment of a professional school that historically attracts very few other-than-White males provided a solution to both the desegregation of FAMU and the need to educate more architects to practice in the state.
+Consequently, the School of Architecture (SOA) at Florida A&M University (FAMU) was opened in September 1975 as a joint degree program with the University of Florida under the leadership of Dean Richard Chalmers from the State University of New York at Buffalo.

 The original plan for the School was to offer a four-plus-two program structure, providing a four-year pre-professional Bachelor of Science in Architectural Studies and a two-year professional Master of Architecture.
 The School was to maximize articulation with the pre-architecture curricula at designated community colleges.
 The development of the graduate program emphases was done with an effort not to duplicate options offered at the University of Florida.
 The options chosen were to reflect the emerging needs of the architecture profession and to provide an atmosphere of innovation in the new school.